-Target, the IRS, Anthem BlueCross/BlueShield, Yahoo, and Ebay.
-These are just a few of the biggest data breaches of the past five years.
-When you hear a data breach announced on the news, it is human nature to envision an IT Scientist cracking the code of an in-depth system of cyber security.
+Target, the IRS, Anthem BlueCross/BlueShield, Yahoo, and Ebay; these are just a few of the biggest data breaches over the past five years.
+When a person hears about a data breach in 2018, it is human nature to envision an IT Scientist cracking the code of an in-depth system of cyber security.
 Sometimes this is the source of a cyber attack, but many of the largest data breaches in history were started by something not highly technical.
 Here are some Examples of Cyber Attacks and how they begun.

 General Manager of a Professional Baseball Team uses a Weak Password

 This actually happened between the Houston Astros and the St. Louis Cardinals when the Astros General Manager used the same user name and password in Houston that he had previously used when he worked in the Cardinals Front Office.
 Some employees from the St. Louis Cardinals Organization used this information to log in to the internal computer systems of the Houston Astros and obtained access to a database known as Ground Control, which was created by Luhnow.
 This database included details about confidential discussions within the Astros organization, player evaluations, trade recommendations, statistical information and more.

 High-level Industry Executive uses the same password for all accounts